Glovo/gitops-basics-workshop/README.md

 * Clone the workshop repository:

 ```
-make checkout <YOUR-NAME
+source ./configure.sh checkout <YOUR-NAME>
 ```

 ## Tasks
 ### Task 0 - Setting up ArgoCD + Argo Rollouts
 In order to have a Gitops-like deployment, we need a combination of ArgoCD which will track the code for changes and Argo Rollouts which will enable us to have different deployment strategies and options.

-We have written a makefile to ease up the local installation of ArgoCD and Argo Rollouts.
+We have written a script to ease up the local installation of ArgoCD and Argo Rollouts.
 Make sure you're connected to your cluster and execute
 ```
-make setup
+./configure.sh setup
 ```

 Wait until all pods are up